 Staff, Governors and parents need to be clear about the difference between a concern and a complaint.
+This is detailed in the Concerns and Complaints Policy.
 Taking informal concerns seriously at the earliest stage will reduce the numbers that develop into formal complaints and it is important that all stakeholders are aware of the guidance on securing the swiftest and most appropriate resolution to a concern.
 Formal complaints follow the complaints procedure.